Taymindis/lfqueue/README.md

 ```

-## Endless Testing
+## continuously Test

-For endless testing until interrupt, if you having any issue while testing, please kindly raise an issue
+For continuously test until N number, if you having any issue while testing, please kindly raise an issue

 ```bash